KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 .. rst-class:: clear-both

 **1** Target track (3-point editing).
-The highlighted target strip indicates that in the project bin a A/V clip is selected (the selected clip has an audio and video part).
+The highlighted target strip indicates that in the project bin an A/V clip is selected (the selected clip has an audio and video part).

 **2** Active track (3-point editing)